erikeldridge/item-network/README.md

 todo
-- comment edit/delete
+- comment delete
-- hightlight usernames in comments
+- re-enable typeahead
 - enable users to direct a comment to a user (by starting the message with the users name, adding "to" field?)
 - show comments mentioning an item on the show item page
-- show count of replies to comment
 - only show activities applying to the user in the activity stream, eg http://www.rdio.com/notifications/
 - create separate notifications stream (once we have private messages)
 - denote user/item/comment by symbol on search page, rather than separate list